hiro4bbh/rusty-sticker/README.md

 However, in Rust ecosystems, there are some cons against golang (the followings can be done easily in a single environment):

-- Hard to compile the binaries for all platforms on a single environment
+- Hard to compile the binaries for all platforms on a single environment (rustc needs the system linkers and libraries)
 - Lack of built-in profilers
 - Slow compilation (however, the optimized codes are amazing!!)